sensu/sensu-docs/content/sensu-core/1.0/guides/securing-sensu.md

 But if you're using the [EC2][2] integration or plugins whose handlers might have different values than what are specified in the default, you can add said values to the array to be redacted.
 You can read more about the attribute [here][3].

-### SSL/TLS Encrypted Transport{#client-ssl-tls}
+Using `redact` in combination with [check token substitution][15] is also a powerful way to prevent the inadvertent disclosure of secrets.
+We strongly recommend using these two features in conjuction with each other to add another layer of security to your environment.

+### Encrypting communications using SSL/TLS{#client-ssl-tls}

+There are several elements of any Sensu deployment that may be secured using SSL/TLS:

+* Client to transport communication
+* Server to transport communication
+* API to transport communication
+* Dashboards (Uchiwa and Sensu Enteprise Dashboard)

+We'll cover securing client to transport communication first.

+#### SSL/TLS Configuration for Client, Server and API Processes

-By default, communication between Sensu clients and the transport mechanism for a Sensu deployment are not secure.
-To secure communication between the client and transport is simple and quick to implement.
-You can read the [full documentation about SSL/TLS configuration][4], but we'll take a look over what a sample `rabbitmq.json` configuration might look like for a client:
+By default, communication between Sensu client, server and API processes and the transport mechanism for a Sensu deployment are not secure.
+To secure communication these processes and the transport is simple and quick to implement.
+You can read the [full documentation about SSL/TLS configuration][4], but we'll take a look over what a sample `rabbitmq.json` configuration might look like for a client or server:

 {{< highlight json >}}
 {